stelauconseil/vds-verify/docs/use-policy-en.md

+{% include nav.html %}

 # VDS Verify Terms of Use

-_Effective Date: [2023/11/22]_
+_Effective Date: [2025/05/25]_

-## Purpose
+## 1. Introduction

-This document outlines the terms and conditions for the use of our VDS Verify decoding service.
-Our service is designed to decode Visible Digital Seal (VDS) without storing or retaining any user data for privacy protection.
+VDS Verify is a service provided by Stelau Conseil that allows users to read, decode, and verify the integrity of Visible Digital Seals (VDS), such as 2D-Doc or VDS compliant with ISO 22376:2023.
+This service is designed to operate without collecting or storing any personal or sensitive data.

+## 2. Collection and Use of Information

+### 2.1.
+No Personal Data Collection

+We do not collect any personally identifiable information when you use VDS Verify.
+No data such as your name, address, phone number, or any other personal information is recorded.

+### 2.2.
+No User Data Storage

+The data contained in the VDS you submit is processed in real-time solely to verify its authenticity and integrity.
+This data is not stored or retained after processing.
+No logs or usage traces are kept.

-## User Data Collection and Storage
+## 3. Technical Data and Cookies

-Our service does not collect or store any personal information from users during the VDS decoding process.
-We are committed to ensuring the privacy and security of user data.
+We may collect non-identifiable technical data such as browser type, operating system, and aggregated usage information to improve performance and user experience.
+No persistent cookies are used for tracking purposes.

-## Data Security
+## 4. Data Security

-We prioritize the security of user data and employ appropriate measures to safeguard against unauthorized access, disclosure, alteration, or destruction of information.
+Although we do not store any personal data, we implement appropriate security measures to protect the real-time processed data from unauthorized access, disclosure, alteration, or destruction.

-## Usage Guidelines

-- Users are free to utilize our VDS decoding service for personal or commercial purposes.
-- The service is provided on an as-is basis, and we do not guarantee the accuracy or availability of the service at all times.
-- Users are prohibited from using the service for any illegal or malicious activities.

-## Third-Party Links
+## 5. Links to Third-Party Sites

 Our service may contain links to third-party websites.
-We are not responsible for the content or privacy practices of these external sites.
+We are not responsible for the privacy practices of these sites and encourage you to review their respective privacy policies.

-## Modifications to the Usage Policy
+## 6. Changes to This Privacy Policy

-We reserve the right to modify this usage policy at any time.
-Users will be notified of any significant changes.
+We reserve the right to update this privacy policy at any time.
+Any changes will take effect upon posting on this page.

-## Contact
+## 7. Contact

-If you have any questions or concerns regarding the usage of our service, please contact us at [contact at stelau.com].
+If you have any questions or concerns about this privacy policy, please contact us at [privacy at stelau.com].